Ericsson/libpaf/README.md

 # Pathfinder Client Library

-Pathfinder (or paf, for short) is a minimal name service discovery system.
+Pathfinder (or paf, for short) is a light-weight service discovery system.

 The Pathfinder Client Library (or libpaf, for short) is a C library used to access one or more Pathfinder service discovery domains.

+For more information, see the Pathfinder server README.

 ## Installation